docQodly/docs/docs/concepts/orda/data-model.md

 Keep in mind that these objects describe attributes, but do not give access to data.
 Reading or writing data is done through [entity objects](#entity).

-#### Computed attributes
+#### Calculated attributes

-[Computed attributes](orda-classes.md#computed-attributes) are declared using a `get <attributeName>` function in the [Entity class definition](orda-classes.md#entity-class).
+[Calculated attributes](orda-classes.md#calculated-attributes) are declared using a `get <attributeName>` function in the [Entity class definition](orda-classes.md#entity-class).
 Their value is not stored but evaluated each time they are accessed.
 They do not belong to the underlying database structure, but are usually built upon it and can be used as any attribute of the data model.

 #### Alias attributes